 Campus Wellness Resources

-The Carebridge Faculty and Staff Assistance Program helps faculty and staff members work through many difficult personal issues such as alcohol and other drug abuse, stress and depression, financial issues, interpersonal relationships, married life, and parenting.
-The Work Life Resource and Referral Program assists with issues and provides referrals for the following types of services: childcare; eldercare; adoption; time management and life balance; and personal financial management.
-In addition, employees can access Carebridge’s extensive on-line library of educational materials on a wide variety of topics.
+The Carebridge Faculty and Staff Assistance Program helps faculty and staff members work through many difficult personal issues such as alcohol and drug abuse, stress and depression, financial issues, interpersonal relationships, married life, and parenting.
+The Work Life Resource and Referral Program assists with concerns about life balance and can provide referrals for childcare, eldercare, adoption, and other services.
+Flyers are also sent to employees announcing monthly on campus seminars on a variety of topics.
+In addition, Carebridge offers an extensive on-line library of educational materials.
 For more information, or to use the Carebridge Library, visit the Web site at www.myliferesource.com.
 Enter the Princeton Client code of TW8AE or you can send e-mail to email@example.com.
 Carebridge is also available by calling 1-800-437-0911.
 All Carebridge programs and services are strictly confidential.

 Did you know that Today's Menus, in addition to providing the menu for each day of the week in all dining service venues, is also an interactive tool to help you make healthy choices in The Food Gallery in Frist Campus Center?
 Use Today's Menu to: